 If there’s one thing I’ve learned, it’s that comfort often equals successful breastfeeding.
 When you’re stressed or anxious, it’s more difficult for your baby to latch (and let’s be honest, you just won’t enjoy the experience as much!).
 Luckily, so many places are now nursing-friendly—and offer private rooms for mothers who want to breastfeed (I’ve even noticed pods while traveling in the airport!).
 And remember to think outside of the box—sometimes, a semi-private bench or seat will give you the right amount of quiet space to bond with your baby.
 There’s even an app that can help you find nearby nursing rooms and lactation pods (over 5000 of them across the country!).

 With a little practice, you can breastfeed in most baby carriers or slings (I know—I’ve done it!).
 The biggest benefit to this?
 You can be hands-free (and get some multi-tasking done).
 Before purchasing any carrier, do your research.
+A carrier is one of the most useful baby essentials, but it needs to work for your lifestyle and little one.
 Look online and talk to other moms.
-I used to love breastfeeding my littles in an Ergobaby carrier (PS, we're giving one away!).
+I used to love breastfeeding my littles in an Ergobaby carrier.
 Nursing or not, as a new mom you're going to find that wearing your baby is super convenient (and an excellent way to fit in some snuggle time!).

 After my third daughter was born, I was the mother of two toddlers and a newborn (I know….eeek!).
 It was a handful, to say the least.
-And every time I sat down to nurse, my older daughters would—naturally—look for attention (or get themselves into trouble).
+And every time I sat down to nurse, my older daughters would look for attention, or get themselves into trouble (naturally!).
 I didn’t want to confine us all to the house, so I searched for a cover that would offer full coverage and allow me to nurse comfortably while in public.
 When I couldn’t find something perfect, I created the first Covered Goods® prototype.
 The next day, I took all three girls to Disneyland and was—for the first time ever—able to breastfeed with ease on a park bench!
 Women were literally coming up to me in the park and asking where I had purchased my cover.
 At that moment, I knew I was onto something.

 Like anything else, there’s a learning curve to nursing in public.
 And as they say, practice makes perfect!
 Once you’ve got your carrier and your cover, spend some time using them at home.
 You’ll figure out a routine that feels comfortable, and it will be that much easier when you decide to step outside.

 There’s no shame in asking for help—particularly when you’re working on breastfeeding.
+Life with a newborn can be lonely enough—look for the right kind of support that will help you on your breastfeeding journey.
 Ask for a lactation consult in the hospital and research a local consultant near you.
 It always helps to have someone nearby who’s educated in case you run into any difficulties.

 Unfortunately, there are always going to be people who make comments.
 By knowing the law, you can support the rights of breastfeeding mothers everywhere.
 Forty-nine states, the District of Columbia and the Virgin Islands have laws that specifically protect women breastfeeding in public or private.
-Surround yourself friends and family members who share the same ideals as you, and don’t be afraid to educate those who are uninformed.
-Because now that you’re a mom, it’s your baby’s health that matters most—not what other people think.
+Now that you're living with a newborn, surround yourself with friends and family members who share the same ideals as you, and don’t be afraid to educate those who are uninformed.
+As a mom, it’s your baby’s health that matters most—not what other people think.

 Whether you’re a new mom or one who’s more experienced, we’d love to hear what you have to add!
 And don’t forget to browse our shop page to see what Covered Goods® pattern will work for you.
-XOa Rafflecopter giveaway
+XO